New to the Ram Band? Here are a few things you will need to know:

 Students are expected to attend all practices during band camp.
 If students are going to be out of town, please inform one of the band directors.

 Students need to eat a good breakfast (no dairy) and have plenty of rest the night before.

 What to bring to camp DAILY:

-- Lunch (or they may be picked up and returned during lunch break).
-There is no access to a refrigerator or microwave, so no perishable items please.
-Please do not send sodas or dairy.
+Lunch (or they may be picked up and returned after lunch break).
+Note: there is no access to a refrigerator or microwave.
+Please do not send sodas or dairy

-- Frozen bandana for head and neck (optional).
+Frozen bandana or cooling towel for head or neck (optional)

 Other activities and events that will happen during band camp:

 Uniforms will be fitted (they are meant to be snug), marching shoes will be sized and ordered, paperwork needs to be filled out and returned (medical form, band booster membership, football game food) flip folders (dot books) are to be filled out, pictures will be taken, orders for sectional shirts may be taken, replacement music may be purchased.